omar2535/GraphQLer/docs/CONTRIBUTING.md

 ## Development

 The development environment follows the same steps as the installation guide, so we refer to it there.
-The only main point is to use the **poetry** installation instead of the docker installation.
+The only main point is to use the **uv** installation instead of the docker installation.

 Here is a sample vscode debug configuration: